hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

-The following endpoint no longer accepts data for tax years 2025-26 onwards:
+Retrieve a Business Income Source Summary

-- Retrieve a Business Income Source Summary
+- Error `RULE_TAX_YEAR_NOT_SUPPORTED` is returned for requests submitted for tax years 2025-26 or later.

 ---